 True Suffering In An ICU

 Submitted by Carlton R. Smith, Professional Therapeutic Counselor,Author, The Ignorant Grandfather, 2014.

-Tags: ICU intensive care unit love suffering
+Tags: compassion ICU intensive care unit love suffering

+True Suffering In An ICU